YUEQIN18/Project-Virtual-Orrery/README.md

 Added lights such that it seems they are originating from sun object.
 Camera max and min distance set.
 Working on time scale manipulation

+### [2021-05-04]

+#### Version: 1.0.8

+#### Contributor: Yue Qin

+Added HUD feature and camera movement shortcut key for presentation.

+    Press 1 camera will move to Sun
+    Press 2 camera will move to Mercury
+    Press 3 camera will move to Venus
+    Press 4 camera will move to Earth
+    Press 5 camera will move to Mars
+    Press 6 camera will move to Jupiter
+    Press 7 camera will move to Saturn
+    Press 8 camera will move to Uranus
+    Press 9 camera will move to Neptune